toucansites/toucan/Examples/theswiftdev.com/src/content/blog/posts/2023/running-tasks-in-parallel/index.md

 ---
 type: post
-slug: running-tasks-in-parallel
 title: Running tasks in parallel
 description: Learn how to run tasks in parallel using the old-school tools and frameworks plus the new structured concurrency API in Swift.
 publication: 2023-02-09 16:20:00
-tags: Swift, Concurrency
+tags:
+    - swift
 authors:
     - tibor-bodecs
 ---

 Being able to run tasks in parallel is nice, it can speed up things for sure when you can utilize multiple CPU cores, but how can we actually implement these kind of operations in Swift? 🤔